Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 Dr. Stan Tatkin

-The Wounds of Betrayal Trauma Are Deep and Complex— Therapy Requires A Proven and Structured Path to Repair
+The Wounds of Betrayal Trauma Are Deep and Complex.
+Therapy Requires a Proven and Structured Path to Repair

 1. Betrayal Takes Many Forms

-2. Betrayal Trauma Impacts the Nervous System Causing PTSD-Like Symptoms
+2. Betrayal Trauma Impacts the Nervous System, Causing PTSD-Like Symptoms

 Betrayal triggers trauma responses that affect regulation, attachment, identity, and a client’s ability to feel safe in the relationship.